cjolson1/Lagunitas-Quality-Assurance/README.md

 ### Skepticism Toward Test Driven Development

-A paragraph that Maria will write about the definition of TDD.
+With TDD, you build the test and then develop functionality until the code passes the test.
+As each new addition to the code is made, its test can be added to the suite of tests that are run when you build the integrated work.
 Test Driven Development also can be thought of as "Test Driven Design", allowing the structure of the tests to allow your development to proceed with smaller less complex units of code more clearly coming together.

-#### Pros
+#### Pros of TDD

 - Makes code easier to maintain and refactor.
 - Makes collaboration easier and more efficient, team members can edit each others code with confidence because the tests will inform them if the changes are making the code behave in unexpected ways.